AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 This screenshot shows the situation after the transfer:![](assets/Filezilla transfer confirmation.png)

 To allow the computer to upload files and write logs if needed, you must make `wwwrun` the owner of these files.
-That is the Apache server.
+That user represents the Apache server.

 `sudo chown -R wwwrun /opt/bitnami/apache2/htdocs/RAP3/`